 At Manor High School we track attainment and progress, regularly reporting to parents if students are working at, above or below the expected level.
 Internal school tracking systems will enable us to identify any students who need additional support or interventions.

 Heads of English and Maths meet regularly as a group to analyse the achievements of all students (Laser Meetings).
-Alongside our Key Stage Leaders, other subject leaders form part of our IMPACT group where the analysis of each individual student, in each subject is forensically analysed to ensure all students are achieving their potential.
+Alongside our Intervention Leaders, other subject leaders form part of our IMPACT group where the analysis of each individual student, in each subject is forensically analysed to ensure all students are achieving their potential.

 Assessment and Reporting

 Parental engagement and support is very important.
 This is why we report on progress five times a year in addition to the annual tutor report to parents.